superfell/zkSforce/README.md

 ## Project setup (via CocoaPods)

-The easiest way to get ZKSforce integrated into your app is to use [CocoaPods](http://cocoapods.org/), the new Cocoa dependency manager framework, simply create a dependency file, e.g.
+The easiest way to get ZKSforce integrated into your app is to use [CocoaPods](http://cocoapods.org/), the new Cocoa dependency manager framework, simply create a Podfile, e.g.

     platform :osx
-	dependency 'ZKSforce', '~> 25.0.2'
+	pod 'ZKSforce', '29'

 and run  `pod install myApp.xcodeproj`